Why keep a data binder?

 Student Data Binder: Assessment Tools

-Just the way I like it!
-Some examples of assessments include sight word lists, QPA’s, SIPPS task cards, and the PAST.
-In the tab folders I’ll usually store the master copies of the teacher recording sheets for the assessments.
+In the tabbed folders, I’ll usually store the master copies of the teacher recording sheets for the assessments.

-The last section in the binder is where all the intervention or decision trees are housed.
-This is a list of suggested interventions, district approved interventions, and even enrichment resources.
+The last section of the binder is where all the intervention or decision trees are housed.
+This is a list of suggested interventions, district-approved interventions, and even enrichment resources.
 Black-line graphs for tracking progress are stored in extra tab pockets and reference material is housed in page protectors.

 Then I ran them through my trusty laminator (like this one here) and trimmed out the tab.

-Three hole punched them so they’ll go in your binder…
+Three-hole punched the tabs so they’ll go in your binder…

 You don’t have to go this fancy by any stretch, but I figured if I have to look at it, I want to like what I see.
 Other options include using a half of a legal size file folder and three hole punch them.
 Once you put your tab dividers in, start filling this baby up with ALL your data!